On this day in 1806, future President Andrew Jackson nearly died in a duel when he killed his opponent, a fellow plantation owner.

 Dueling was technically illegal in the United States, but prominent government leaders engaged in the practice.

 Button Gwinnett, who signed the Declaration of Independence, died in a 1777 duel with Lachlan McIntosh.
 After the killing, McIntosh was then sent to serve under George Washington as a leader in the Continental Army.

 DeWitt Clinton, the powerful New York politician, nearly killed a Burr supporter in an 1802 duel over patronage.

 Burr was serving as vice president when he met his rival, Hamilton, face-to-face in Weehawken, New Jersey.
 On July 11, 1804, the men met to end a decades-long feud.
 Both men fired, but only Hamilton was hit.
 He later died from his injuries.

 One of most famous duels involving Jackson was with Charles Dickinson.
-In 1806, the two men met in combat after Dickinson insulted Jackson’s wife.
+In 1806, the two men met after Dickinson insulted Jackson’s wife.
 Dickinson was regarded as one of the best shots in America.
 Jackson was a fearless soldier.
 The future president survived Dickinson’s first shot, but Jackson’s pistol jammed.
 In a breach of the code duello, Jackson re-cocked his pistol and killed Dickinson.